 Being the Foster or Sitter of a Guiding Eyes Breeding Dog is an exciting opportunity.
-You will not only be giving a home to the parent dog of a potential future guide dog(s), but you’ll also be joining an extended family of Guiding Eyes volunteers and staff, all working towards the mission of giving independence to visually impaired individuals.
+You will not only be giving a home to the parent dog of a potential future guide dog(s), but you’ll also be joining an extended family of Guiding Eyes volunteers and staff, all working towards the mission of giving independence to an individual experiencing visual loss.
 Fosters can provide a vital link to the success of our Puppy Raising Program as well, by including the raiser in the new career of the brood or stud that they lovingly nurtured as a tiny puppy.
 Support from our trained staff is always just a phone call or email away.
 We are there to address any questions or concerns the foster or sitter may have.

 Do you mind dog hair, cleaning up after the dog, lots of sloppy kisses, and the other aspects of having a dog around?
 Can you devote adequate time to exercise, assessments, breeding appointments and care?
 We hope you will review the following information carefully and consider making the long-term commitment to providing a safe and loving home to a Guiding Eyes Breeding Dog.

 Guiding Eyes breeding dogs are required to make multiple trips per year to our facilities, (in Patterson or Yorktown Heights, N.Y.), with studs needed on-site more frequently.
 You are responsible for transporting your dog.